Why did we do this?

 What did we do?

-With the support of the Department of Business, Energy and Industrial Strategy, Longitude Explorer is launching on the 23 September and this time, we’re focussing on how Artificial Intelligence can help solve the most pressing problems facing society, from climate change and pollution to health and wellbeing.
+With the support of the Department of Business, Energy and Industrial Strategy, Longitude Explorer launched on the 23 September and this time, we’re focussing on how Artificial Intelligence can help solve the most pressing problems facing society, from climate change and pollution to health and wellbeing.

 We’ll be calling out for the best and boldest ideas that use AI to make the world a better place.
 We’ll provide learning materials and real examples of AI uses to help kick-start your creative thinking.
 Selected ideas will then be supported to develop into reality, with grants worth up to £25,000 for the winning school or youth group.

 The first Longitude Explorer Prize, which launched in 2014, focused on geolocation and attracted over 60 entries.
 The competition was won by an all-girl team from Rendcomb College in Gloucestershire who took home the first prize for their app, Displaced, designed to help charities to coordinate the logistics of supporting vulnerable people around the world.
 Jonathan Torbitt, Director of Computing at Rendcomb College supported his students Emily Sharman (15), Grace Balchin (17) and Eleni Dimopoulos (16) in developing their idea.
 Below they tell us a little bit more about their Longitude Explorer experience.